Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Engage in those actions and thoughts that nurture the good qualities you want to have."
+> "If I cannot do great things.
+I can do small things in a great way."
-> — **Paramahansa Yogananda**
+> — **Martin Luther King, Jr.**

 ---